joelbs/blog-stack/content/posts/how-weve-helped-small-businesses-this-past-year.md

   type: stackbit_page_meta
 layout: post
 ---
 This past year WorkSuites has given away two free private offices for a full year, multiple coworking memberships, and virtual offices to deserving veteran entrepreneurs and local startup companies.
 Our goal is to help local businesses get back on their feet after a tough year and provide them with an inspiring workspace to be productive and grow their business.
-Their free, fully furnished workplace includes a professional business address, mail and package handling, a professional receptionist, unlimited coffee and tea, a fully stocked kitchen, 24/7 access, wifi, printing/scanning, and so much more.
+Their free, fully furnished workplace includes a professional business address, mail and package handling, a professional receptionist, unlimited coffee and tea, a fully stocked kitchen, 24/7 access, Wi-Fi, printing/scanning, and so much more.

 ## If you're new ...